 Hopefully you this piece on the best dishes in Thailand.
 Read our Thailand backpacking route for more inspiration with plenty of great destinations for tucking into the best Thai street food and dishes.

 Sofia Angeli is a PR & communications consultant for companies in various industries.
 In particular, she brings her writing skills and passion for culture and travel to the online world, including cheapflights.com.au.

-This article was published in February 2013.
+This article was first published in February 2013.